Doubling Time Calculator

 Doubling time is also used in economics to estimate the value of currency, accounting for inflation, and measuring national GDP.

-As you can see, doubling time and the formula above are used in a variety of ways.
+As you can see, doubling time and the formula above are very important and very useful for a variety of applications.

 - Bakir, S. T., Compound Interest Doubling Time Rule: